Immigration Requirements

 Step 4: Schedule visa appointment / Prepare for visa interview

 Note for Citizens of Canada and Bermuda: No visa or visa application is required.
-Pay the SEVIS fee and keep the receipt.
-Just present the SEVIS I-901 Payment Confirmation/Receipt at a U.S. Port of Entry.
+Pay the SEVIS I-901 fee and keep the receipt.
+You will present the SEVIS I-901 Payment Confirmation/Receipt at a U.S. Port of Entry.

 -